AmazingMonster/conceptrodon/docs/contents/metafunctions/raillivore/reveal.doc.md

 ## Description

-`Raillivore::Reveal` accepts an operation and returns a metafunction such that when invoked by an argument list, the metafunction becomes the member `type` of the previously provided operation invoked by the argument list.
+`Raillivore::Reveal` accepts an operation and returns a metafunction such that when invoked, the metafunction becomes the member `type` of the previously provided operation invoked by the arguments.
 <pre><code>Operation -> Rail&lt;&ast;&gt;=Operation&lt;&ast;&gt;::type</code></pre>

 ## Type Signature